Statement of Primary Responsibilities

 New Lay Governors are appointed to the Board from time to time on the basis of the Board’s analysis of its membership in terms of the balance of skills, attributes and experience of its current members.

-If these specific roles are not for you, but you would like to submit an expression of interest about becoming a member of our Board on a future occasion, please contact the Academic Registrar and Secretary, Professor Vicky Gunn.
+The Conservatoire has recently appointed a new lay member and it is not currently looking for any more.
+As and when vacancies for lay members of the Board of Governors become available they will be advertised here and more widely.
+For further information about becoming a member of our Board, or to submit an expression of interest, please contact the Academic Registrar and Secretary, Professor Vicky Gunn.
 Your application will then be considered by the Board’s Nominations Committee, which maintains a register of individuals who have declared an interest in becoming a Governor of the Royal Conservatoire.
 If a suitable vacancy arises on the Board, you may be invited for interview.

 Staff and students of the Conservatoire are most welcome to suggest candidates for consideration as Lay Governors.
 Any such suggestions should be passed to the Board’s Secretary, who will relay them to the Nominations Committee.